NumbersLee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-these files are testing the knowledge of shell variables and expansions
+The projects test my knowledge of shell variables and  expansions